 Prochlorperazine and Alcohol/Food Interactions

-There is 1 alcohol/food/lifestyle interaction with prochlorperazine.
+There are 2 alcohol/food/lifestyle interactions with prochlorperazine.

-prochlorperazine Alcohol (Ethanol)
+Prochlorperazine Alcohol (Ethanol)

 Moderate Drug Interaction

-Ask your doctor before using prochlorperazine together with ethanol.
+Ask your doctor before using prochlorperazine together with ethanol (alcohol).
 This can cause uncontrollable movements, agitation, seizures, severe dizziness or fainting, coma, very deep sleep, irregular heartbeats, and high or low body temperature.
 Use caution when driving, operating machinery, or performing other hazardous activities, these medicaions may cause dizziness or drowsiness.
 If you experience dizziness or drowsiness, avoid these activities.
 It is important to tell your doctor about all other medications you use, including vitamins and herbs.
 Do not stop using any medications without first talking to your doctor.

 Prochlorperazine drug interactions

-There are 668 drug interactions with prochlorperazine.
+There are 686 drug interactions with prochlorperazine.

 Prochlorperazine disease interactions

-There are 16 disease interactions with prochlorperazine which include:
+There are 12 disease interactions with prochlorperazine which include:

 - dementia